Bottom Rail that is Sloped Will Help Prevent Wood Rot

 Whether you have new construction or are remodeling a 100+ year old porch, longevity is a major concern when planning your porch railing.
 There are several ways to ensure that your new wood rail will provide decades of easy satisfaction.
-First, of course, is choosing high quality materials with grown-in rot resistance such as those offered by Western Spindle.
+First, of course, is choosing high quality materials with grown-in rot resistance such as those offered by American Porch.
 Second would be to properly finish the millwork such as using a premium primer on all surfaces before installation.
 More on these two topics in later articles.

 When purchasing our popular Porch Rail System, you have the option of either using a “flat” bottom rail (with decorative edges), or a “sloped” exterior bottom rail.
 The second choice is a simple “V” shape that sheds water very well.
 While we often get spindles from customers that have been on a home for 120 years on a flat bottom rail, there is no questions that a sloped bottom rail will help.

 Take a look at this restoration as an example.
 Most of the time, if a spindle begins to rot it will be at the bottom.
 Even though this spindle had been on the home since the late 1800’s, the bottom was not rotted.
 This is likely due in part because a sloped bottom rail was used (note the notch on the bottom)